Caloola Club: Legacy

 A number of parks in N.S.W. were declared after advocacy made, during the 1950s, by the Caloola Club and like-minded organisations; these parks include the Myall Lakes National Park, the Warrumbungle National Park, the Nadgee Faunal Reserve, the Barren Grounds Nature Reserve, and the Morton National Park.

 Two different editions of the club's journal, Yarrawonda, are preserved; one in the National Library of Australia and another in the National Museum of Australia.
 The archives of the State Library of New South Wales contain the papers of Allan Strom—with photographs and other material relating to the club—and, in the collection of papers of the pioneering conservationist Myles Dunphy, textual material relating to the club and Dunphy's correspondence with it.

 Other legacies of the Caloola Club are less tangible; many of its members were school teachers and others in a position to spread knowledge and awareness of the natural world to the next generation.
 The club contributed to the growth of an awareness of the natural world, the need for nature conservation, and for park management methods based on a scientific approach to conservation.

+Both founders of the Caloola Club, Allen Strom and Alan Fox, were in their later lives recipients of a N.S.W.
+Environmental Educator Award.